Renegades Rising: Mouse

 Up the tunnel the ball’s edges glazed

-There’s never been a hint of another knowing the song.
-Every time she sang it strange old memories surfaced, but she had no idea what it meant.
+There had never been a hint of another knowing the song.
+Every time she sang it, strange old memories surfaced, but she had no idea what they meant.
 All songs had meaning.
 The song didn’t seem to be of help fleeing the Hole.

 She’d been a fool to trust Darius’ soft words and to ignore his reputation.
 Darius was like every other male she had been with.
-At first his lies had been few.
-The normal things guys lied about: Where they went, who they were with, what they thought of her efforts to make them a home.
+At first, his lies had been few.
+He lied about the normal things guys lied about: Where they went, who they were with, what they thought of her efforts to make them a home.

 Amber had nothing to counter that and no one to protect her.
 Her family was long dead and gone.
-She was left with only vague recollections of the day she was left behind.
+Only vague recollections remained from the day they left her behind.

-Once her eyes adjusted, she peered around trying to make sense of what she saw.
+Once her eyes adjusted, she peered around, trying to make sense of what she saw.
 The caves where people lived were boxes along the ground.
-There were doors and some had smaller openings through which she could see people inside the home.
+There were doors and some had smaller openings through which she could see people inside the house.

 A man opened the door of the home, stepped out, and climbed up the side of the box.
-He picked up a basket and pulled something green and placed it in the basket.
-Was that Algae?
-The people of DL-6 must grow their food on the top of their houses.
+He picked up a basket, pulled something green, and placed it in the container.
+The room wasn’t wet enough to grow algae.
+Perhaps the green was moss.
+The people of DL-6 must grow their food on the tops of their houses.

 Two men stood chatting between two houses.
 The soft murmur of voices carried the discordant notes of untruths.
 The fact that people lied was unchanged.

-When she heard someone speak and didn’t hear the discordant note, she jerked in shock.
+When she heard someone speak and didn’t feel the discordant note, she jerked in shock.
 She had never heard anyone speak without it.
-There was a brown-haired man standing next to the two guys on the corner.
+A brown-haired man stood next to the two guys on the corner.
 The brown-haired man didn’t look like anything special.
-Not handsome, or heavily muscled, tall but not very tall.
+He wasn’t handsome, or heavily muscled and he was tall but not very tall.
 He must be someone important because the men stood at attention when talking to him.

 She took careful stock of his features.
-Blue eyes, even face without the pock-marks and scars that marred most of the men in the Hole.
+He had blue eyes, with an even face without the pock-marks and scars that marred most of the men in the Hole.
 He looked nice and like what she had always pictured a good guy looking like.
 His appearance must be a lie.
 She’d seen plenty of men that looked honest and good, but as soon as they’d opened their mouths, she’d known.
 They were liars.

 She leaned in to hear what he had to say.